jpineda30/Project-2/readme.md

 3. Open your preferred code editor, navigate into the configuration folder and add your local server credentials in the development object (username, password, and local host).

-4. After everything is set, you can then run the application `server.js` using Node in your terminal and navigating to your localhost connection on your preferred web browser.
+4. After everything is set, you can then run the application `server.js` using Node in your terminal.
+After, navigate to your localhost connection on your preferred web browser.

 Or, alternatively, you can use the demo page we deployed on a [Heroku](https://www.heroku.com/platform) external server.
 You can access the functional app [here](https://protected-sands-23388.herokuapp.com/).